bhskr44/country-population-data/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

 I would like to thank Microverse for the project inspiration.
+Also would like to Thank  [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)). for this design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>